randombit/fecpp/readme.txt

 PRINCIPLE OF OPERATION

-The encoded data is computer as
+The encoded data is computed as

 	y = E x